 One interesting study actually looked how kiwi fruit affected sleep quality in healthy adults, and the researchers found out that 2 kiwi’s 1-hour before bed time for a month were able to dramatically improve both subjective and objective parameters of sleep quality.
 This is great news, since sleeping more and better has been firmly linked to higher testosterone levels.

 Now, back to vitamin C. Kiwi is an excellent source, with 92mg’s per 100g (155% RDA).

 So maybe next time before you hit the sack, eat few kiwi fruits for better sleep, more T, and a good amount of vitamin C.

 Vitamin C is great, and getting the currently set RDA% from foods is not hard at all.

 However if you’re looking for benefits like increased nitric oxide production and a boost in testosterone levels, the dosages go upwards of 1 gram per day, which is pretty hard to get from foods…

-…In those cases we recommend this high-quality vitamin C supplement (which also contains few other key compounds for improved blood flow).
+…In those cases we recommend this high-quality vitamin C supplement (affiliate link).

 Latest posts by Ali Kuoppala (see all)

 - Holy Basil and Testosterone: Tulsi is Praised as a T-Booster, but How Effective is it Really? - 24/02/2017